splunk/sdds/README.md

 SDDS can be easily deployed & scaled by adding "Remote" Deployment Server nodes while monitored from a central location (Monitoring Console).

+SDDS examples will default to **Splunk version 8.2** however additional deployment example yamls & restmap.conf are available for Splunk 9.0 see the [Instructions to setup a remote DS nodes](https://github.com/klawrencegupta-splunk/sdds/tree/main/sdss_betav1a/remote_DS_node) for more details on the differences.

 **SDDS has 3 components**

 - "Remote" Deployment Server nodes   - [Instructions to setup a remote DS nodes](https://github.com/klawrencegupta-splunk/sdds/tree/main/sdss_betav1a/remote_DS_node)